-On the Web Console Connect to Data page, click the Options menu on the ribbon, then click Common Settings to customize data type mappings and other miscellaneous settings that are common to multiple adapters.
+On the Advanced Mode page, click Options (), then click Common Settings to customize data type mappings and other miscellaneous settings that are common to multiple adapters.

 Adapter-specific settings are customizable as well, and can be accessed by right-clicking a configured adapter and selecting Change Settings from the context menu.